-Virat Kohli continues top ICC rankings in ODIs
+Virat Kohli continues to top ICC rankings in ODIs

 Among the all-rounders, Sikandar Raza and Hardik Pandya gained the most as Raza moved to claim the 10th position, while Pandya is now at 26th.

-Recently, India defeated the West Indies while Zimbabwe overpowered Sri Lanka, resulting in changes to the ODI team rankings.
-Because of these results, the Windies will have renewed hopes of direct qualification for the World Cup.
+Meanwhile, the rankings for ODI teams were also affected after India defeated the West Indies while Zimbabwe beat Sri Lanka.
+This resulted in changes to the rankings.
+Hence, now with that one solitary win and a loss to Sri Lanka, Windies will have hopes of direct qualification for the upcoming World Cup in England.

-However, the Lankan will now have a second chance to qualify directly for the ICC Cricket World Cup 2019 when they face India for a five-match ODI series in August.
+However, Sri Lanka will also have the chance to qualify if they can get a positive result against India in August.

 For all the latest Sports News, download Indian Express App